 Be Careful Not to Pay More for the Same Exact Mortgage

 - While it’s important to use a mortgage lender you can trust

-- One that can actually close your home loan competently without delay
+- Such as one that can actually close your home loan competently without major delays

-- And there’s a good chance it’ll be resold shortly after closing anyway
+- And there’s a good chance it’ll be resold to a different company shortly after closing anyway

 Those exceptions aside, many of us have very similar mortgages that are only unique in terms of where they originated from.

 As noted, most of today’s mortgages are conforming loans, meaning they meet the guidelines of Fannie and Freddie.
 Or they’re simply backed by the government via the FHA, VA, or USDA.

 And just about all of them are 30-year fixed-rate loans that function exactly the same.